Jkollar116/Budgeting-Application/README.md

 # Cash Climb - Financial Management Application

-Cash Climb is designed to help users effectively manage their finances, track their expenses, and monitor their wealth growth over time.
+Cash Climb is designed to help users manage their finances, track their expenses, and monitor their wealth growth over time.
 It integrates advanced features like a crypto wallet, personalized financial insights, and secure account management to provide a comprehensive financial tool.

 #### Features